SteveBate/MiniBus/README.md

 ##### * NumberOfRetries

 MiniBus by default will move a failed message to the error queue as soon as an error is detected.
 Sometimes, perhaps due to network latency in a web service call, the operation would succeed if tried again.
 The NumberOfRetries method let's you specify how many times MiniBus should retry the operation before giving up and moving the message to the error queue.
+Additionally, a new optional parameter, slidingRetryInterval has been added to allow a period of time to pass before a retry should occur.

 ##### * AutoDistributeOnSend